Weight Watchers Recipe of the Day: Apple Pear Compote with Honey and Maple Syrup

 - Serve lukewarm or cold.

-Source: French Women for All Seasons: A Year of Secrets, Recipes and Pleasure by Mireille Guiliano
+Source: French Women for All Seasons: A Year of Secrets, Recipes and Pleasure (affiliate link) by Mireille Guiliano

 This video from Joy of Baking demonstrates how they make Cranberry, Pear & Apple Crumble: